kaisadilla/judith/.info/spec.md

 # Templates
 TODO

+# Exceptions
+Judith features exceptions as its main way to handle errors.

+TODO: try, catch, finally, exception objects, `try?` (calls a function and suppresses exceptions. if the function returns a value, then suppressing an exception makes the function return `null`).

 # Destructuring and spreading
 Destructuring is a feature that allows the developer to unpack values from collections and values that contain members.
 Destructuring uses the ellipsis operator (`...`), which should not be confused with the range operator (`..`).